brizandrew/ourgainesville/README.md

 # [Our Gainesville](https://www.wuft.org/projects/ourgainesville/)

+Our Gainesville is comprised of individual stories of people living, working, praying, performing and more.
+It tells the stories of who we are, where we are and what we are.
+It shows what makes Gainesville, Gainesville.

-Each page in Our Gainesville was designed by the journalist who reported the story using [LongForm](http://andrewbriz.com/?p=longform).
+Each page in the project was designed by the individual who reported the story using [LongForm](http://andrewbriz.com/?p=longform).
 LongForm, a web application I created, gives journalists the agency to decide how their multimedia stories look without writing a single line of code.

 Once they finished designing their page, the journalist sent me their LongForm files.
 [Gabrielle Calise](https://github.com/gabriellecalise) and I then took the files and used an early alpha version of a new tool I've been working on to stitch them together.